Investors evaluating Stamford-Bridgeport for DSCR rental property find a market with metro population of 940K, low growth, and low DSCR economics.

 Stamford-Bridgeport has notable condo inventory including SFR, condo.
 Condo DSCR adds HOA dues to PITIA.
 Lenders evaluate condo-association financials carefully.

-Top DSCR lenders for Stamford-Bridgeport
+DSCR lenders active in Stamford-Bridgeport

 Kiavi (formerly LendingHome) is one of the largest hard money lenders by volume in the country.
 Tech-forward platform with online application and fast underwriting for experienced borrowers.
 Active across Chicago and all major investor markets.